eclipse-tractusx/portal-assets/docs/developer/Process Workers/offer_subscription.md

 ## REMOVE_KEYCLOAK_USERS

 The process step `REMOVE_KEYCLOAK_USERS` is created when an network registration is declined.
-It will remove all keycloak users.
+It will remove all Keycloak users.
 It will proceed one user at a time and if more users are available for deletion it will create the same process step again.

 ## NOTICE